Funding and Support

 Max E. and Jane K. Childress Entrance Fellowships in Physiology

-The Childress Doctoral Entrance Fellowship was established in 2016 through the generous bequest of the Dr. Max E. Childress, (MD.
+The Max and Jane Childress Entrance Fellowship was established in 2016 through the generous bequest of the Dr. Max E. Childress, (MD.
 C.M.
 1940).
-The Childress fellowships are awarded to the three top ranked applicants accepted to our Ph.D.program (CGPA> 3.70) and are valued at $32,000 for the first year of doctoral studies in Physiology and are non-renewable.
-The Childress endowment contributes $20,000 and the graduate supervisor contributes $12,000, for a total $32,000 award.
+The Childress fellowships are awarded to our top ranked students accepted to our PhD and MSc program (CGPA> 3.70).
+These entrance fellowships are valued between $10,000 -$20,000 and are awarded for the first year of studies in Physiology and are non-renewable.
 No application is required since this award is determined at the time of review of Admission applications.
-Students who already have an existing scholarship will not qualify for this award.
-Non-Quebec Canadian M.Sc. and International M.Sc. and Ph.D. students awarded the Childress Entrance Fellowship remain eligible for partial GEF support, depending on availability of funds
+Students who already have an existing scholarship do not qualify for this award.

 The Birks award was established in 2008 through a generous bequest of Dr. Richard I. Birks (B.A.
 1949, M.Sc.
 1954, Ph.D.
 1957) past Professor of Physiology.
-The Birks Fellowship is awarded to the fourth ranked applicant accepted to the Ph.D. or M.Sc. programs and is generally valued at $22,000-$25,000, (subject to available funds), for the first year of graduate studies in Physiology and is non-renewable.
-The Birks endowment contributes ~$10,000-$13,000 (subject to change from year to year) and the graduate supervisor contributes an additional $12,000.
+The Birk's Fellowship is awarded to 1-2 top ranked applicants (CGPA >3.7) accepted to the PhD or MSc programs and is generally valued at up to $15,000 (value changes from year to year ).
+The Birk's fellowship is awarded for the first year and is non-renewable.
 No application is required since this award is determined at the time of review of Admission Applications.
-Students who have an existing scholarship will not qualify for this award.
-Non-Quebec Canadian M.Sc. and International M.Sc. and Ph.D. students awarded the R. I Birks Fellowship remain eligible for partial GEF support, depending on availability of funds.
+Students who have an existing scholarship do not qualify for this award.

-These are awarded by federal, provincial or private agencies that rely on McGill to recommend candidates.
+These are awarded by Federal granting agencies (CIHR, NSERC, SSHRC) and Provincial granting agencies (FTQNT, FRQSC, FRQS) or foreign government agencies.
+Some of these agencies rely on McGill to recommend candidates.
 More info can be found here: www.mcgill.ca/gps/funding

 McGill Fellowships (Internal)